 What is Midjourney AI and how does it work?

-Have you ever wished you could conjure a picture straight out of your imagination?
-You now can within a matter of minutes, thanks to image generators like Midjourney.
+What if you could conjure an image straight out of your imagination?
+You now can within a matter of minutes, thanks to AI image generators like Midjourney.
 It doesn’t matter if you lack artistic skills or haven’t even held a paintbrush in your life.
-Artificial intelligence can do all of the heavy lifting – all you need is a bit of text that describes the image you have in mind.
-But where did Midjourney come from all of a sudden and how does it work?
+Artificial intelligence can create digital art within a matter of seconds — all you need is a bit of text that describes the image you have in mind.
+But how does Midjourney actually work?
 Here’s everything you need to know.

 What is Midjourney?